Opening an IRA: 3 steps to get started

 If you’re not sure which type of IRA is right for you, ask yourself these questions:

 When will a tax break benefit you the most?

 A traditional IRA may be right for you if you’ll likely be in a lower tax bracket in retirement (for example, because you won’t be getting a paycheck anymore).
 You’ll pay taxes on your money based on your income when you retire.

 If you think you’ll be in a higher tax bracket in retirement, a Roth IRA may be a better choice; you’ll pay taxes on it up front, based on your lower income.

 What’s your current income?

-You might not be able to contribute to a Roth IRA if you make over a certain income level.
+You might not be able to contribute to a Roth IRA if you make over a certain income level, and there may be some limits on tax deductibility if your spouse has a retirement plan at work.
 Check this chart for details.

 Will you want to withdraw money right away in retirement?